V999TEC/HeliumBeacons/README.md

 ## RecentAddresses.properties
-If the jar runs to completion it will update RecentAddresses.properties in the current directory
+If the jar runs to completion it will display RecentAddresses.properties created in the current directory

-This property file acts as a cache to speed up subsequent invocations
+This property file acts as a cache to speed up execution on subsequent invocations